RobertFischer/JQuery-PeriodicalUpdater/README.md

 You can also call `.send()` on the handle to force a send of the AJAX request.
 This handle is also passed into the callback functions as the fourth argument.

-More info, including advantages over 360innovate version, see [the blog post on EnfranchisedMind](http://blog.enfranchisedmind.com/posts/jquery-periodicalupdater/).
+For more info about the motivation for this plugin, including its advantages over the deprecated 360innovate version, see [the blog post on EnfranchisedMind](http://blog.enfranchisedmind.com/posts/jquery-periodicalupdater/).

 See the source file for license terms.